Isabel Bannerman: Career

-After buying a semi derelict Wiltshire mansion called The Ivy and exploring their mutual passion for building restoration and garden design, Isabel and her husband Julian Bannerman were invited to join a team building a modern grotto under British sculptor Simon Verity at Leeds Castle.
+After buying a semi derelict Wiltshire mansion called The Ivy and exploring their mutual passion for building restoration and garden design, Isabel and her husband Julian Bannerman were invited to join a team building a modern grotto under a work by British sculptor Simon Verity at Leeds Castle.
 This led to their first major commission from Jacob Rothschild at Waddesdon Manor where they re-purposed the Dairy Buildings into an office and venue and restored the water and rock gardens at the Dairy.
 Their work on this project was highly acclaimed, receiving both Civic Trust and Europa Nostra awards.

 The Bannerman's founded their own garden design firm, I & J Bannerman Ltd. in 1991, which has since become known for its garden designs.
 They were commissioned to design a stumpery at Highgrove House by King Charles in the late 1990s.